w31r4/gokill/README.md

 ## Usage

 Run `gokill` in your terminal to start the interactive interface.
-You can immediately start typing to fuzzy search for processes by name or PID.
+You can immediately start typing to fuzzy search for processes by name, PID, username, or ports.

 ### Keybindings